 Registered Nurse Application Process

-*** Please Note: The Nursing Program will be changing their selection and admission process for OPTION A applicants, effective for the January 2019 application period.
-The program will be utilizing a Blended Admission Process that will be a combination of: 1) MultiSelective Criteria and 2) Random Selection (Lottery) (50% / 50%)
+The program uses a Blended Admission Process that is a combination of: 1) MultiSelective Criteria and 2) Random Selection (Lottery) (50% / 50%)

 The MultiSelective Criteria Tool (effective August 2018)

-Hard copies of the application for the current application cycle for OPTION A students are available in Counseling and in the Nursing Department Office (Health Science Building). (use the 2020 application)
+Hard copies of the application for the current application cycle for OPTION A students are available in Counseling and in the Nursing Department Office (Health Science Building)

 The following information below will not change: